 Once the purpose-built speed tables and bus stops are in place, bus 68 will be routed through Carlton Street instead of Hugh Watt Drive as part of the new network.
 This will enable more people to access public transport.

-The new bus network routes were consulted on in 2015 with the roll out of the new network for central suburbs taking place in 2018.
+The new bus network routes were consulted on in 2015 and were rolled out in central suburbs in 2018.